QR codes for innovative learning possibilities in the classroom

 2. QR codes in classrooms for curriculum distribution-

 Whenever a teacher assigns a project to students, sharing online resources could be a barrier.
 Instead, the teacher could upload the links to the resources, encode it in a QR code and share it among the students.
 The teacher could encourage students to use QR codes as well, for project submission via text or audio.
 Kids in kindergarten could be subjected to fun, engaging activities with QR codes, like scavenger hunts, compliment codes and so on.
-The fact that the interaction starts with them getting out of their seat and moving around has made the implementation a huge success.
+The fact that the interaction starts with them getting out of their seats and moving around has made the implementation a huge success.
 Distributing answer keys after a unit test can also be made easier using QR codes.

 3. QR codes in libraries-